kellywu3/Basic-Graph-Algorithm-Animations/README.md

 dijkstras(graph, starting_node) {

     let sssp be a list
-    let distances be a list
+    let distances be a dict
     assign 0 to distances at the starting_node assign infinity to distances at all other nodes